msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 ## Feature scaling

-It is important to ensure that the data passed through the neural network are on a **reasonable numerical scale**, since values with very large absolute value can lead to **numerical instability** during training (e.g., exploding gradients).
+It is important to ensure that the data passed through the neural network are on a reasonable numerical scale, since values with very large absolute value can lead to numerical instability during training (e.g., exploding gradients).

 A relatively simply way to achieve this is by including a transformation in the first layer of the neural network.
 For example, if the data have positive support, one could define the neural network with the first layer applying a log transformation: